nicbou/timeline-old/README.md

 # Backup tools

-A web-based backend to schedule and browse backups from multiple remote machines.
+A web-based app to schedule, browse and manage backups from multiple remote machines.

+Basically, it's rsync with an API and a fancy GUI.

 ## Setup